Punniyakotti333/Ex.-No.-8.-PROTOTYPE-PART-MODEL-DESIGN-IN-3D-PRINTER/README.md

  # Ex.
-No.   - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER
+No. 3 - PROTOTYPE PART MODEL DESIGN IN 3D PRINTER

-### DATE: 5/12/2024
 ## AIM:
 ### To prototype the given part model design in 3D Printer.